Our Oceans, Our Future

 And, of course, the ocean is the planet's climate engine—absorbing 25 percent of carbon dioxide emissions, capturing about 90 percent of the additional heat generated from those emissions, and generating about 50 percent of the oxygen we breathe.
-The ocean is the largest biosphere on the planet, home to 80 percent of life on earth.
+The ocean is the largest biosphere on the planet, home to 80 percent of life on Earth.

 Importantly, not only scientists, environmental managers, fishers, and shippers, but ordinary citizen scientists can now navigate the ocean virtually and observe what is happening to a wide range of its parameters, such as salinity and oxygen levels.
 For the first time, anyone can explore from the surface to the ocean floor.

-By enabling us to analyze, map, predict, and intervene in the emergent life of land, oceans, freshwater, and the planet as a whole, the EMUs and their brethren mark the birth of a new hard science—the science of ecosystems.
+By enabling us to analyze, map, predict, and intervene in the emergent life of land, oceans, freshwater, and the planet as a whole, the EMUs and their brethren mark the birth of a new "hard" science—the science of ecosystems.
 It arrives not a moment too soon.
-Ecosystems are key to many urgent research and policy questions—questions to which we surprisingly have not had clear answers.
+Ecosystems are key to many urgent research and policy questions—ones to which we surprisingly have not had clear answers.
 As Roger Sayre, senior scientist for ecosystems at the US Geological Survey, puts it: "It's really important that we understand where our ecosystems are, what they are, what shape they're in, and what they're giving us as human beings in terms of goods and services that we might need for our very survival."

-Advanced location intelligence for the world's water ecosystems is empowering a broad range of initiatives, including systems from Innovasea to help locate responsible fish farms; a Pacific Ocean Accounting Portal, which shows the ocean's impact on the gross domestic product (GDP); the Map of Biodiversity Importance, which models habitats for 2,200 at-risk species; the National Water Model, which estimates flow on 2.7 million streams across the continental US; and the annual Ocean Health Index.
+Advanced location intelligence for the world's water ecosystems is empowering a broad range of ocean sustainability initiatives, including systems from Innovasea to help locate responsible fish farms; a Pacific Ocean Accounting Portal, which shows the ocean's impact on the gross domestic product (GDP); the Map of Biodiversity Importance, which models habitats for 2,200 at-risk marine species; the National Water Model, which estimates flow on 2.7 million streams across the continental US; and the annual Ocean Health Index.

 By Dawn Wright, an oceanographer and the chief science officer for Esri.